 Read this article to get a better understand on how to develop effective relationships

 Read this article that describes what racial equity is.

 Watch this video to see an alternative way of looking at racial identity based on varying cultures.

 A Conversation on Race (Videos range from 5-7 Minutes)

 Available here is a video series depicting experiences surrounding race for people of multiple different backgrounds.
+It may be helpful to clear your browser cache to watch all of these videos.
 We would recommend integrating these videos throughout the challenge to expose yourself to a variety of perspectives surrounding racial identities.